 (vi) The survival and continuity

-Generally, the questions are asked from the above heads.
+- Generally, the questions are asked from the above heads.
 Now we will survey the last thirty-two years’ questions of Indian History.
 Before 1985 the pattern of the question was very simple.

-- In the year 1985 and 1986, the questions were asked on the findings of different objects—like rice husk and skeleton of horses.
+- In the years 1985 and 1986, the questions were asked on the findings of different objects—like rice husk and skeleton of horses.

 - In the year 1987, the examinees had to identify the Harappan script.
 The color of pottery was asked and had to identify the Harappan places marked on a map.
-In the following year, questions were on Harappan seals (made of), woven cloth and furrows (found at).
+In the following year, questions were on Harappan seals (made of), woven cloth, and furrows (found at).

 - From 1991 to 1998 the pattern was more or less the same.
-The questions were from the trade and commerce, causes of decline, art, animals found in the seals, evidence of the cultivation of wheat, barley and rice, Indian seals found in different foreign countries and import and export of different metal to and from different countries etc. Map questions become a regular phenomenon.
+The questions were from the trade and commerce, causes of decline, art, animals found in the seals, evidence of the cultivation of wheat, barley, and rice, Indian seals found in different foreign countries, and import and export of different metal to and from different countries, etc. Map questions become a regular phenomenon.

-- In 1996, the questions were: about a most westerly outpost of the Harappan Culture, A terracotta replica of a plow has been found at, the most common type of Harappan seal is, the city which was most extensive in the area etc.
+- In 1996, the questions were: about a most westerly outpost of the Harappan Culture, A terracotta replica of a plow has been found at, the most common type of Harappan seal is, the city which was most extensive in the area, etc.

-- In 1997, the questions were about the use of metal, the specialty of the Harappan city, matching questions about the city and its findings etc.
+- In 1997, the questions were about the use of metal, the specialty of the Harappan city, matching questions about the city and its findings, etc.